tamilnaduhams/STARS_SvxLinkWrapper/README.rst

-SvxLinkWrapper - wrapper for SvxLink
+RACES_SvxLinkWrapper - wrapper for SvxLink
 ====================================
-By Guy Sheffer 4Z7GAI <guysoft at gmail dot com>
+By RACES 4Z7GAI <tamilnaduhams at gmail dot com>

 Features
 --------